clintonyeb/softnetadev/README.md

 Run from the IDE.

+3. Or you can run it from Maven directly using the Spring Boot Maven plugin.
+If you do this it will pick up changes that you make in the project immediately (changes to Java source files require a compile as well - most people use an IDE for this):

+./mvnw spring-boot:run

-3. Packaging into a jar file
+Packaging into a jar file

 The application can be managed by maven.
 First install maven: [https://maven.apache.org/install.html]